open-telemetry/opentelemetry-ebpf-profiler/design-docs/00003-memory-profiling/README.md

 - How USDTs get into a target process (compile-time wrappers, `LD_PRELOAD`, runtime GOT rewriting).
 See **Producing the USDTs in userspace** for the delivery models we've considered; ultimately we want to focus on providing a _uniform_ mechanism for tracking allocations, regardless of how and where the probes are fired.
 - Allocator-specific quirks (size classes, alignment).
+- Implementing the USDT contract inside OTel SDKs (language-specific SDK integration is a separate effort that builds on top of the contract defined here).

 And from the profiler side, the following are deferred: